Bus Massacre in Avellino, Lametta Reports Mechanics: “They Lied”

-A more than ten years after the tragedy of the bus that fell from the Acqualonga viaduct of the A16 motorway, Gennaro Lametta, owner of the vehicle and the only defendant definitively sentenced, is back in the news.
+More than ten years after the tragedy of the bus that fell from the Acqualonga viaduct on the A16 motorway, Gennaro Lametta, the owner of the vehicle and the only defendant to receive a final conviction, is once again in the news.

 From prison where he is serving a 9-year sentence, he filed a complaint with the Naples Prosecutor's Office against the two mechanics he had turned to for bus maintenance.
 The charge: false testimony.